-Give Back this Christmas: Volunteer Projects in Your Community
+Give Back this New Year: Volunteer Projects in Your Community

 Save to Collections

 Despite what social media says, life’s not all about merch, models and selfies.
-In all the mayhem of Black Friday and office Christmas parties we seem to have forgotten what the season is all about.
+In all the mayhem of NYE and office Christmas parties you may have forgotten what the season was all about.
 Jesus?
 No fuck that guy, we were thinking more along the lines of 'giving'.

 Throughout London there are a heap of amazing projects to get involved with, offering you a chance to give back to that community of yours.
 So if you’re looking for a self-improvement project that is more rewarding than a jog round the block, take a look at these volunteering opportunities - you may learn something amazing.

 Host cocktail parties in care homes

 Arts charity Magic Me supports elderly communities in all sorts of lovely ways.
 Aiming to bridge the gap between generations, it gets young people involved in a number of projects with the elderly.
 These range from theatre productions to, our personal favourite, cocktails in care homes.

 Once signed up you can pop along to one party a month (these happen all over London), serve drinks and have a proper natter with the residents.

 The Kids Network connects young professionals to vulnerable children in their local area.
 London can be a lonely place, but this program means the likes of us can feel more connected with our community, rather than just being the face of gentrification.

 You get paired up with a little pal between the ages of 8-11, helping support their confidence and just hanging out.
 Luckily you get plenty of training and a support network to help you casually inspire a young 'un.
 No pressure.